 Keeping your dog well-socialised to other dogs is not so easy, and often this area of their socialisation deteriorates the most rapidly.
 At some point most dogs will get into at least one fight with another dog.
 Unfortunately this often marks the beginning of the end when it comes to their socialisation with other dogs.
 The owners want to avoid future fights so they avoid future opportunities to socialize.
 The dogs socialisation deteriorates further and the likelihood of them fighting when they see another dog increases.

 Resolving this problem in the course of everyday life is very difficult.
 Happy-dog Training will show you how to use our reactive Dog Class to classically condition dogs and rehabilitate and re-socialize them to once again enjoy the company of other dogs and have great walks.

 Reactive dogs after one group class

-First & second Session - Private one on one sessions with trainer at your home to asses the dog around your area and you will be given training Homework with important leash & focus skills for both you and dog to learn as well as the most up to date science based reward training techniques .
+The Reactive dog classes are private one on one sessions with our trainer at your home, the 1st class will take a detailed history and assess your dog.
+You will be given training Homework with important leash & focus skills for both you and dog to learn and practice using the most up to date science based reward training techniques .